-VILLAGE/TOWN OF MOUNT KISCO, NEW YORK Management's Discussion and Analysis Year Ended May 31, 2020
+Management's Discussion and Analysis Year Ended May 31, 2021

-As management of the Village/Town of Mount Kisco, New York (the "Village/Town"), we offer readers of the Village/Town's financial statements this narrative overview and analysis of the financial activities of the Village/Town for the fiscal year ended May 31, 2020.
+As management of the Village/Town of Mount Kisco, New York (the "Village/Town"), we offer readers of the Village/Town's financial statements this narrative overview and analysis of the financial activities of the Village/Town for the fiscal year ended May 31, 2021.
 We encourage readers to consider the information presented here in conjunction with the additional information that we have furnished in the Village/Town's financial statements, which follow this narrative.
+For comparative purposes, certain items from the prior year have been reclassified to conform with the current year presentation.